Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_firewall_policies"></a> [front\_door\_firewall\_policies](#input\_front\_door\_firewall\_policies)

-Description:   Manages a Front Door (standard/premium) Firewall Policy instance.
+Description:   Manages a map of Front Door (standard/premium) Firewall Policies.

   - `name` - (Required) The name which should be used for this Front Door Security Policy.
 Possible values must not be an empty string.
   - `resource_group_name` - (Required) The name of the resource group.
 Changing this forces a new resource to be created.